 As a part of your annual health status evaluation, your physician will perform a breast exam to check for lumps or any abnormalities that may be a sign of breast cancer.
 Between the ages of 40 and 50, physicians recommend that you also receive a mammogram every one to two years.
-After the age of 50, it is recommended that you receive an annual mammogram.
+After the age of 50, it is recommended that you receive an annual mammogram screening.

 During a mammogram, an X-ray of the breast is taken to screen for tumors that may be too small to feel.
-It is very common to be called for additional testing after a mammogram, so that a better view of overlapping breast tissue can be seen.
+It is very common to be called for additional testing after a mammogram screening, so that a better view of overlapping breast tissue can be seen.
 If a tumor is detected during screening, a biopsy of the breast tissue may be recommended.

 For More Information

 For more information or to schedule an appointment, please call 847.570.5020.